rolson24/trackers/docs/trackers/core/reid/reid.md

+---
+comments: true
+---

-# Re-Identification Models for Object Tracking
+# Re-Identification (ReID)

-Re-identification (ReID) models are a key component in modern multi-object tracking systems.
-They extract appearance features from detected objects, enabling trackers like [DeepSORT](../deepsort/tracker.md) and ByteTrack to reliably associate identities across frames—even through occlusions, re-entries, and challenging scenarios.
+Re-identification (ReID) enables object tracking systems to recognize the same object or identity across different frames—even when occlusion, appearance changes, or re-entries occur.
+This is essential for robust, long-term multi-object tracking.

 ## Installation

+To use ReID features in the trackers library, install the package with the appropriate dependencies for your hardware:

-!!! example "Install ReID Dependencies"
+!!! example "Install trackers with ReID support"

     === "CPU"
         ```bash